Billions needed to upgrade Egypt's power grid as summer crunch looms

 Energy is a politically explosive issue in Egypt, where power cuts have become commonplace even in the capital Cairo.
 Blackouts deepened discontent with Islamist President Mohamed Mursi before his ouster last July.

-While gas shortages have been blamed for the crisis, senior electricity ministry official Sabah Mohamed Mashaly said modernising the grid should be a priority.
+While gas shortages have been blamed for the crisis, senior electricity ministry official Sabah Mohamed Mashaly said modernizing the grid should be a priority.

 "We don't have any (capacity) reserves, we just cover the load demand," Mashaly said in an interview.